Summary

 BEHAVIOR TO ADD BEFORE

-BEHAVIOR TO ADD AFTER
+BEHAVIOR TO ADD AFTERWell, this is tricky.

 The decorator itself must accept a function, the callback, as a parameter.
 So we can't really pass it anything.